Fourth Philippine Republic: 1981-1986

-Starting 1981, The Philippines was under Unitary dominant-party semi-presidential constitutional republic under a conjugal dictatorship.
-Marcos' administration was noted for its authoritarian rule, especially under the Martial law era.
+Starting 1981, The Philippines was under unitary dominant-party semi-presidential republic under a conjugal dictatorship.
+Marcos's administration was noted for its authoritarian rule, especially under the Martial law era.
 Even after Marcos officially lifted martial law, he still retained all presidential decrees, legislative powers and the suspension of the privilege of the writ of habeas corpus.
 On 1986, A provisional revolutionary government was set up in the Philippines following the People Power Revolution which ended on February 25.
 The revolution removed President Ferdinand Marcos, who ruled as a dictator, from office and installed Corazon Aquino as the new president of the country.

 1986-1987

-The Provisional Government of the Philippines in 1986 to 1987 functioned as a Interim provisional revolutionary government, although never was officially characterized as such.
+The Provisional Government of the Philippines in 1986 to 1987 functioned as an interim provisional revolutionary government, although never was officially characterized as such.
 The legislative powers under the provisional government was exercised by the President with the abolishment of the Batasang Pambansa.